 A Wound Care Solution for Better Outcomes

 The LumiHeal System utilizes the principles of Fluorescence Biomodulation to manage impaired and damaged skin by delivering fluorescence, at a cellular level, to impact the three (3) critical phases of healing: Inflammation, Proliferation and Remodeling.
 This active wound care solution delivers high response rates and ignites the onset of wound regression, while providing an excellent safety profile.
-LumiHeal offers an innovative, pain free, non-invasive, cost-effective alternative to manage wounds, specifically chronic and complex.
+LumiHeal offers an innovative, pain free, non-invasive, cost-effective alternative to manage chronic and acute wounds.
 Despite the many different traditional treatment options available, many patients don’t respond and are subjected to significant discomfort and distress while draining the medical system of global healthcare resources.

 The Cutting Edge of Wound Care